wtakuma/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Empirical Macroeconomics
+- Time Series Analysis of Financial data
-- Time Series Econometrics
+- Econometrics of Networks
-- Machine Learning in Macroeconomics
+- Causal Inference in Multilayer Networks
-- Predictive Modelling
+- Social Interactions